+Every home should permanently have a jar of Biscotti in the kitchen!
+Best biscuits ever to nibble or dunk in coffee or as the Italians do, in sherry or wine!
+Thanks to the clever Italians!
 New style biscotti are light, crisp and irresistible and have gained popularity worldwide!
 These Italian “biscuits” were traditionally hard and dry and to become palatable, they were dipped into dessert wine or after dinner cappuccino.
 Currently many delightful variations are made which can be nibbled on as is, at any time of the day!
 And best of all, they are not difficult to make at home!

 This recipe for plain mashed potatoes makes the creamiest, fluffiest mashed potatoes imaginable.
 If possible, purchase floury potatoes especially suited for mashing – check that the other varieties are completely tender before attempting to mash them.
 Be sure to try the variations listed below for an interesting take on this popular starch staple.